 Using a timing device

-If you record a time without a bib number attached to it, or a bib number of somebody who is not in the race, you can find it in the list of all recorded times by clicking on Show Times Grid beside the start timing point:
+If you record a time without a bib number attached to it, or a bib number of somebody who is not in the race, you can find the time by clicking on Device Times Grid beside the start timing point.

-Once you have found the actual start time in the grid, use the instructions below to enter it:
+Once you have found the actual start time in the grid, you can copy it into the Manage Start Times Window.